-Team members can attach files, images or links to every task in Planner.
-This is especially useful if we have the Office 365 suite with SharePoint.
+Team members can attach files, images, or links to every task in Planner.
+This is especially useful if we have the Microsoft 365 suite with SharePoint.

 We can also leave comments and discuss tasks with other team members, meaning that information sharing is streamlined and much, much easier than with clunky software that half of our team doesn’t even need to know how to use.

 Stakeholders or external associates who aren’t required to access the project 24/7 can be granted Guest Access in Microsoft 365.

 This feature is especially useful for managers who need to report to stakeholders as Office 365 makes results and progress visible.